 Should we then just ignore the ones that were not deemed worthy of inclusion in the different types of canons?

 This is the first article on Jewish Writings from Roman-Hellenistic Times from our publishing partner, Gütersloher Verlagshaus.
-Stay tuned!
+Read the second part here!